 - Develop data definitions

-- Sign off on all milestones and definitions prior to building the SSoT
+- Sign off on all milestones and definitions before building the SSoT.

 In our experience, the most painstaking part of standing up an SSoT isn’t putting milestone reporting and data definitions in place.
 Many times people are unsure of what they want to track and how they want to track it.
 They also may not realize that they should obtain cross-functional sign-off.
-If these things aren’t established prior to kick off, the project will stall (multiple times) before go-live.
+If these things aren’t established before kick-off, the project will stall (multiple times) before go-live.

 The three things we’ve seen cause executives to openly question data are: